 Positive specimens react with the specific colored antibody conjugates and form a colored line at the test line region of the membrane.
 Absence of this colored line suggests a negative result.
 To serve as a procedural control, a colored line will always appear at the control line region if the test has been performed properly.

 REAGENTS

-The test dipstick contains mouse anti-beta hCG antibody conjugated to colloidal gold and goat anti-alpha hCG antibody coated on the membrane.
+The test device contains anti-hCG particles and anti-hCG coated on the membrane.

 PRECAUTIONS